co-cddo/ukgov-metadata-exchange-model/README.md

   - [cddo-data-resource-schema.json](cddo-data-resource-schema.json): Schema capturing common properties for all data resources.
 Resource must be typed as either a dataset or a data service and should be validated against the schema specific to that resource.
   _This schema is not intended to be used independently of one of the more specific schemas._
   - [cddo-data-service-schema.json](cddo-data-service-schema.json): Schema for data service properties that extends [cddo-data-resource-schema.json](cddo-data-resource-schema.json)
-  - [cddo-dataset-schema.json](cddo-dataset-schema.json): Schema for dataset properties that extends [cddo-data-resource-schema.json](cddo-data-resource-schema.json)
+  - [cddo-dataset-schema.json](cddo-dataset-schema.json) (early draft): Schema for dataset properties that extends [cddo-data-resource-schema.json](cddo-data-resource-schema.json)
   - [cddo-organisation-schema.json](cddo-organisation-schema.json): Schema for a single organisation
   - [cddo-organisations-schema.json](cddo-organisations-schema.json): Schema for an array of organisations.
     __Reuses:__ [cddo-organisation-schema.json](cddo-organisation-schema.json)
 - Auxiliary Schemas:
   - [available-organisations.json](available-organisations.json): Enumerated list of valid organisation slugs
+  - [security-classification.json](security-classification.json): Enumerated list of security classifications
-  - [status.json](status.json): Enumerated list of service status
+  - [service-status.json](service-status.json): Enumerated list of service status
+  - [service-types.json](service-types.json): Enumerated list of service types

 ## Organisation